Automatic Chicken Coop Door Openers

 This company is also environmentally conscious as they ensure that their runners are 100% recycled.

-This door size IS 10" X 12" and the runner length is 23.5".
-It comes with a high-end timer and light sensor so you are able to set the time for when you want to let your chickens out in the morning, you can adjust the opening/closing mode depending on time of year.
-Or, you can go with the automatic settings with the light sensor.
+This door size is 10" X 12" and the runner length is 23.5".
+It comes with a timer and a sensor for light.
+You are able to set the time for when you want to let your chickens out in the morning and you can adjust the opening/closing mode depending on time of year.
+Or, you can go with the automatic settings with the light detector.

 There is also an LCD screen so you can see what you set up and alter your timings easily, which is something we don't normally see with door systems.